Francesco Bussone da Carmagnola: Life

 But while the republic was desirous of rapid and conclusive operations, it was to the interest of Carmagnola, as indeed to all other soldiers of fortune, to make the operations last as long as possible, to avoid decisive operations, and to liberate all prisoners quickly.
 Consequently, the campaign dragged on interminably, some battles were won and others lost, truces and peace treaties were made only to be broken, and no definite result was achieved.

 Carmagnola's most important success was the battle of Maclodio (1427), but he did not follow it up.
 The republic, impatient of his dilatoriness, raised his emoluments and promised him immense fiefs including the lordship of Milan, so as to increase his ardour, but in vain.
-At the same time Carmagnola was perpetually receiving messengers from Visconti, who offered him great rewards if he would abandon the Venetians.
+At the same time, Carmagnola was perpetually receiving messengers from Visconti, who offered him great rewards if he would abandon the Venetians.
 The general trifled with his past as with his present employers, believing in his foolish vanity that he held the fate of both in his hand.
-But the Venetians were dangerous masters to trifle with, and when they at last lost all patience, the Council of Ten determined to bring him to justice.
+But the Venetians were dangerous masters to trifle with, and when they, at last, lost all patience, the Council of Ten determined to bring him to justice.

 Summoned to Venice to discuss future operations on 29 March 1432, he came without suspicion.
-On his arrival at the ducal palace he was seized, imprisoned and brought to trial for treason against the republic.
+On his arrival at the ducal palace, he was seized, imprisoned and brought to trial for treason against the republic.
 Although the doge befriended him he was condemned to death and beheaded on 5 May.
 A man of ability, his great mistake was that he failed to see that he could not do with a solvent and strong government what he could with bankrupt tyrants without military resources, and that the astute Visconti meant to ruin him for his abandonment.

-In 1416, Carmagnola ordered for military reasons the destruction of the Trezzo Bridge, the largest single arch bridge in the medieval world.
+In 1416, Carmagnola ordered for military reasons the destruction of the Trezzo Bridge, the largest single-arch bridge in the medieval world.
 His daughter Luchina was married to the condottiero Luigi dal Verme.
 He met with Giovanni Fontana.

 Culture

 Alessandro Manzoni made Francesco Bussone the subject of a poetical drama, Il Conte di Carmagnola (1820).

-An opera Le Comte de Carmagnola with book by Eugène Scribe and music by Ambroise Thomas was produced at the Paris Opéra on 19 April 1841.
+An opera Le Comte de Carmagnola with a libretto by Eugène Scribe and music by Ambroise Thomas was staged at the Paris Opéra on 19 April 1841.
 A soprano showpiece from the opera has been recorded by Elizabeth Vidal on Talent DOM 2910 77.

 Carmagnola is a character in Rafael Sabatini's Bellarion, though he is portrayed as swaggering and self-important, and becomes a minor antagonist.

 A sculpted porphyry head widely thought to represent Justinian, on the exterior facade of St Mark's Basilica in Venice, has been nicknamed Carmagnola following Bussone's beheading.